etzionas/dev-ops-api-example/CI-CD-setup.md

     4. Run the tests with Pytest.

-    5. Sets up the Buildx builder, which will be used in later stages to build and push your Docker images.
+    5. Set up the Buildx builder, which will be used in later stages to build and push your Docker images.

     6. Login to Dockerhub using the credentials that were saved as secrets.